2023 Solar Incentives Guide for Hartford, CT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you've signed a net metering agreement with your Hartford utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you've signed a net metering agreement with your Hartford utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may get refunded a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Hartford solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Hartford solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
+There are often also state solar incentives in addition to those provided by the federal government.
 Rebates, tax credits and more may be available at a more local level.
-Incentives might be handled by your county or municipality, or by the state of Connecticut.
-Some incentives are available for only a limited time, while others are ongoing.
+Incentives might be offered by the state of Connecticut, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Hartford